 Stephany exuded both warmth and enthusiasm to anyone she met.
 Stephany’s life was not always free, however, from insensitivity and sometimes ignorance due to a lack of acceptance from others, and she sometimes got upset when they displayed this.
 But she was usually not deterred by their prejudice and would often flash them one of her winning smiles, an unspoken challenge to them to think, talk, and act with respect.
 Her sunny, fun-loving spirit was an example to many in how she lived a life built on hugs, optimism, and compassion.
 And when all else failed, Stephany enjoyed the occasional strawberry daiquiri with family, friends, and colleagues at the end of a long day.

 Stephany was reunited with many of her childhood friends when she became a resident of Hoard Manor in 2013 where she was able to live with assistance from the professional, nurturing, and caring staff of Residential Opportunities, Inc (ROI).
 In addition to her mother, Stephany is survived by four siblings: Stuart, Kalamazoo; Susan (Doug Shulman), New York City; Sara (Bruce Gould), Chicago; and Sonya, Denver.
 She was a doting aunt to Ben and Eve Shulman of New York City.
 Stephany also leaves behind many Anderson and Bassett cousins.
 Stephany received exemplary attention in her final weeks from staff at both Hoard Manor and Hospice Care of Southwest Michigan.
 Stephany would have appreciated donations made in her name to Special Olympics Michigan Region 16, MRC ArtWorks, or ROI-Hoard Manor.
 Private burial took place at Genesee Prairie Cemetery.
-A celebration of Stephany’s life, where all are welcome, is planned for early in 2017.
+A celebration of Stephany’s life will be held at 1 PM on Saturday, February 18, 2017 at the Betzler Life Story Funeral Homes, 6080 Stadium Drive; Kalamazoo (269) 375-2900.
+A reception will follow the services.
 Her family welcomes condolence messages.
 Please archive a favorite memory or photo of Stephany and sign her online guestbook.
 Stephany would want you to know she loved you.

 See Stephany’s annual report cover: http://www.mrcindustries.org/cmsAdmin/uploads/2013-Annual-Report.pdf